We’ll cover the most common ones here – plus a few important ones you might not think of.

 In a word: PARADISE!
 The Real Estate Guys™ first discovered Belize more than 15 years ago, and it’s no secret that we have fallen in love with the place.
 The country is breathtakingly beautiful, the food is totally fresh, organic and delicious, and the people are some of the most authentic and friendly folks you’ll ever meet.

 When we made the difficult decision not to spend part of the Summit on a cruise ship in 2021, the first place that popped into our mind that could replicate the fun, the feel and the vibe we usually experience on the Summit was Ambergris Caye.
+The response was overwhelmingly positive … so much so that we decided to do it again in 2024.

 Belize is home to the world’s second largest barrier reef, and draws people from all over the world to experience it’s water-based activities like swimming, snorkeling, scuba diving, fishing and boating.
 But it’s also home to Mayan Ruins, zip-lining, cave tubing, the largest jaguar preserve in the world and probably the coolest zoo you’ve ever experienced.